boxed/mutmut/README.rst

 are hard to understand how they relate to the function with the change.

-You can configure mutmut to only count a test as being relevant for a function if the stack depth from the test to the function is below some limit.
+You can configure mutmut to only count a test as being relevant for a function if the stack depth is below some limit.
+Only stack frames from code inside `source_paths` is counted towards the limit, 3rd party libraries are ignored.
 In your `setup.cfg` add:

 .. code-block:: ini